thorchain-admin/quotes-api/README.md

   We can disable and enable any currency at any time and the response list will reflect the change.
 * `getCurrenciesFull` will return the list of all available currencies along with description and state.

-  If any of currencies is disabled by us, it will be returned in the response list with the `"enabled": false` property.
+  If any of currencies is disabled by THORChain, it will be returned in the response list with the `"enabled": false` property.

-Check the list of available currencies at [Supported currencies page](https://changelly.com/supported-currencies "https://changelly.com/supported-currencies") before you start.
+Check the list of available currencies at [Supported currencies page] before you start.

 #### getCurrencies